 Review last year’s data to find out who your guests are and why they choose your property.
 Identify the most profitable customer segments of each of your properties and figure out your unique selling points (USPs).

-Create guest personas for each of your properties by season.
+Creating guest personas for each of your properties by season can also be one of the items on your property manager’s to-do list.
 Personalise your leading marketing and sales efforts to these guest segments.
 Use innovative marketing tools like persona-targeted social posts, blog posts, and email campaigns to generate more direct bookings.

-Try to understand your target guest segments and what matters most to them before you begin to improve your content relevance.
+Try to understand your target guests and what matters most to them before you begin to improve your content relevance.
 Is your website’s content what your potential bookers expect to see?

 5. Review Your Last Year’s Guest Reviews